RagnarB83/ash-documentation/docs/basics.rst

     #Defining a numcores variable with the number of available CPU cores.
 Will be given to ORCA object.
     numcores=4
-    #Create fragment
+    #Create fragment from a multi-line Python string.
     fragstring="""
     H 0.0 0.0 0.0
     F 0.0 0.0 1.0
     """
-    molecule = Fragment(coordsstring=fragstring)
+    molecule = Fragment(coordsstring=fragstring, charge=0, mult=1)

     #Defining ORCA-related variables
-    orcadir='/opt/orca_4.2.1'
     orcasimpleinput="!
-BP86 def2-SVP Grid5 Finalgrid6 tightscf"
+BP86 def2-SVP tightscf"
     orcablocks="%scf maxiter 200 end"

-    ORCAcalc = ORCATheory(orcadir=orcadir, charge=0, mult=1,
-                                orcasimpleinput=orcasimpleinput, orcablocks=orcablocks, numcores=numcores)
+    ORCAcalc = ORCATheory(orcasimpleinput=orcasimpleinput, orcablocks=orcablocks, numcores=numcores)

     #Geometry Optimization using geomeTRIC
     geomeTRICOptimizer(fragment=molecule, theory=ORCAcalc, coordsystem='tric')

-The script above loads Ash, creates a new fragment from a string (see :doc:`coordinate-input` for other ways), defines variables related to the ORCA-interface , creates an ORCA-theory object (see :doc:`QM-interfaces`), and runs a geometry optimization using the SimpleOpt optimizer function  (see :doc:`job-types` for other better options).
+The script above loads ASH, creates a new fragment from a string (see :doc:`coordinate-input` for other ways), defines variables related to the ORCA-interface , creates an ORCA-theory object (see :doc:`QM-interfaces` and :doc:`ORCA-interface` ), and runs a geometry optimization using the geomeTRICOptimizer optimizer function  (see :doc:`job-types` and :doc:`geomeTRIC-interface` ).

 ######################################